-To understand the influence of the working fluid on the activation process inside a CPC, the process can be summarised as follows.
-The vapour pressure above the curved particle surface is described by the Kelvin Köhler equation (Thomson, 1871) as visualized in Figure 1- and calculated with Eq.
-(2).
-Here the saturation ratio is defined by the ratio of the actual vapour pressure to the vapour pressure above a flat 175 surface at a given temperature.
-Particles smaller than the critical diameter grow or shrink in equilibrium with the vapour in their vicinity.
-As the particles pass the critical diameter as of the critical saturation ratio is exceeded in theirthe particle vicinity, they the particle will grow in non-equilibrium if they facepast the critical diameter.
-If the saturation ratiosratio is above 1 condition, which is defined as(i.e., supersaturation) then the particles will experience non-equilibrium growth.
-This process is known as 180 particle activation.
+- To understand the influence of the working fluid on the activation process inside a CPC, the process can be summarised as follows.
+The vapour pressure above the curved particle surface is described by the Kelvin Köhler equation (Thomson, 1871) as visualized in Figure 1.
+Here the saturation ratio is defined by the ratio of the actual vapour pressure to the vapour pressure above a flat surface at a given temperature.
+Particles smaller than the critical diameter grow or shrink in equilibrium with the vapour - in their vicinity.
+As the particles pass the critical diameter as the critical saturation ratio is exceeded in their vicinity, they will grow in non-equilibrium if they face saturation ratios above 1 condition, which is defined as supersaturation.
+This process is known as particle activation.
 The critical supersaturation depends on the initial size of the aerosol particles and will be higher for smaller particles (Hinds, 1999).
-As shown in Figure 1, the saturation ratio necessary to activate a sodium chloride particle of an initial size of $d_p = 13$ nm is at 1.012 for DMSO, 1.007 for Butanol butanol and 1.002 for Waterwater.
+As shown in Figure 1, the saturation ratio necessary to activate a sodium chloride particle of an initial - 155 size of 13 nm is at 1.012 for DMSO, 1.007 for Butanol and 1.002 for Water.
 The necessary supersaturation for activation increases with decreasing particle size.
-Thus e.g. For example, for DMSO, particles size of with diameters 6 nm and 3 185 nm require saturation ratioratios of 1.037, and for 3 nm a saturation ratio of and 1.078 has to be exceeded for DMSO, respectively.
+Thus e.g. for particles size of 6 nm a saturation ratio of 1.037, and for 3 nm a saturation ratio of 1.078 has to be exceeded for DMSO.

-190 Figure 2.
+160 Figure 2.
 The theoretical saturation vapour pressure of butanol, water and DMSO as calculated by the Antoine equations(Antoine, 1888; Gutmann and Simmons, 1950).

-As can be seen in Figure 2, and calculated with Eq.
-(3), the saturation vapour pressure of DMSO is far below that of butanol, but with a similar slope of 0.031, while it the slope is 0.026 for water.
+As can be seen in Figure 2, the saturation vapour pressure of DMSO is far below that of butanol, but with a similar slope of 0.031, while it is 0.026 for water.
 This indicates the same supersaturations could be achieved with the same temperature difference between the saturator and condenser of condensation particle counters, but with a much lower consumption of the working fluid.
-For DMSO, we achieved a supersaturation of about 10% (saturation ratio of 1.1)-could be achieved in this work with a saturator temperature of 40 °C and a temperature drop to 5 °C in the condenser part of the CPC unit used used.
-We are not certain if the signal is generated by droplets or solid crystals, because the freezing point of DMSO is below the condenser temperature.
+For DMSO, a supersaturation of about 10% (saturation ratio of 1.1) could be achieved in this work with a saturator temperature of 40 °C and a temperature drop to 5 °C in the condenser part of the CPC unit used.